-ICFR documentation for each of the financial processes contains a risk and control matrix that includes those responsible for the controls in relation to the process of preparing the financial information later reflected in the SAP GRC Process Control system.
+ICFR documentation for each of the financial processes contains a risk and control matrix that includes those responsible for the controls in relation to the process of preparing the financial information.

 Code of conduct, approving body, degree of circulation and instruction, principles and values covered (stating whether there are specific references to record keeping and financial reporting), body in charge of analysing cases of breach and proposing corrective or disciplinary action.